 Sheoak Road Strategic Fire Break

-The City of Mitcham has developed a strategic fire break along Sheoak Road with funding assistance from Federal and State Government grants under the Natural Disaster Resilience Program.
+The City of Mitcham developed a strategic fire break along Sheoak Road with funding assistance from Federal and State Government grants under the Natural Disaster Resilience Program.

 The work has been undertaken in accordance with approvals under the Environment Protection and Biodiversity Conservation Act 1999, and the 'Sheoak Road Vegetation Management Plan, August 2008' approved under the Native Vegetation Act 1991.